 What are the core components of Connected Recruiting?

-Connected Recruiting is a strategy that empowers staffing firms to engage talent at every stage of the talent lifecycle, built based on conversations with those in the industry looking for best practices to unlock the benefits of their technology stack.
+Connected Recruiting is a strategy that empowers recruitment agencies to engage talent at every stage of the talent lifecycle, built based on conversations with those in the industry looking for best practices to unlock the benefits of their technology stack.
 Bullhorn developed this framework to help customers change how they think about attracting, engaging, onboarding, and nurturing talent.

 Connected Recruiting is all about combining technology, your team, and best practices from the industry to have all these phases working together.
 The goal is to have each stage flow seamlessly into the next to create one continuous talent pipeline.

 Attracting candidates is the first phase of the talent lifecycle; it’s all about pulling talent in through different channels and following up right away to ensure they don’t slip through the cracks.